 During the course of the program, each EDP Engineer must complete a minimum of one long-term technical project.
 These projects are proposed by the managers of the engineering departments, and the EDP Engineer is free to choose the one that best fits his or her interests.
 Technical projects are intended to be "passion projects" that offer real, lasting benefit to ERCOT but which the group’s regular staff cannot complete due to time restraints or a skill set mismatch.

 EDP Engineers attend a variety of training courses.
 These include the annual ERCOT Blackstart Training and Operator Training Seminars, training on ERCOT-related software applications, and more informal Lunch and Learn short courses.
-In addition, each Engineer receives support for preparing and passing the FE and NERC exams, which are required for graduation from the program.
+In addition, interested Engineers receive support preparing for and passing the FE and NERC exams.
 While not all of the training topics may be immediately applicable, these courses are selected to foster professional growth and best prepare EDP Engineers for their future careers.